7 Critical Factors for Choosing Surgical Pendants: The 2026 Hospital Buyer’s Guide

 1) Anesthesia Pendants

-It typically supports the anesthesia machine workflow, vaporizer access, and integrated Gas Outlets.
+An anesthesia pendant is built around gas management and stable equipment placement.
+It typically supports the anesthesia machine workflow, vaporizer access, and integrated gas outlets.

+The key is not the number of outlets alone.
 It is how safely and consistently the clinical team can connect, disconnect, and verify lines under pressure.

-2) Endoscopy & Surgery Pendants
+2) Endoscopy and Surgery Pendants

-Endoscopy Pendant and surgical configurations often prioritize display positioning, instrument integration, and quick repositioning.
+Endoscopy and surgical configurations often prioritize display positioning, instrument integration, and quick repositioning.
+Monitors must move smoothly, stay stable, and lock reliably.

 3) ICU Bridge Pendants

-ICU Bridge Pendants are often used in critical care environments where bed access and organized supply matter.
+ICU bridge pendants are often used in critical care environments where bed access and organized supply matter.
+They support oxygen, power, and data distribution while keeping floor space usable.

 Different department, same principle: predictable access without crowding.

-「Choosing the wrong pendant type is how hospitals accidentally pay for features they cannot use—and miss the ones they need daily.」
+Choosing the wrong pendant type is how hospitals accidentally pay for features they cannot use â and miss the ones they need daily.

-【Body Section 3: Configuration — Single Arm vs. Double Arm (H2)】
+Configuration: Single Arm vs. Double Arm

 This is where many projects look simple on paper and messy in the room.